simomarsili/elss/README.md

 (and more generally multivariate discrete data).
-The basic usage of the code consists in 1) learning a probabilistic model for the joint distribution of variables from the correlations in real samples and 2) generating artificial discrete data sampled from the model via Markov chain Monte Carlo sampling.
+The basic usage of the code consists in 1) learning a probabilistic model for the joint distribution of variables from the correlations in real samples and 2) generating artificial discrete data sampled from the model via Markov chain Monte Carlo (MCMC) sampling.

 **elss** was originally developed to show that pairwise models for protein sequences with correlated amino acids can be learned and resampled using MCMC methods